bpaskin/WASLibertyScriptsAndStuff/OCPLibertyBuild/README.md

 The `BuildAndImage.yaml` will save a base image of the latest version of version of Open Liberty to the `ImageStreams` and call it `open-liberty:full-java8-ibmjava-ubi`.
 Then a new blank `ImageStream` will be created for the output of the build.
 That will be called `open-liberty-sample:latest`.
 Finally a `BuildConfig` will be created that will download the files from this github repository and build a container image using the supplied `Dockerfile` and files.
 The new image will be stored in the blank image we created `open-liberty-sample:latest`.

 A `Build` should be started after the `BuildConfig`.
 The logs in the `Build` can be viewed on status and step.
 The `BuildConfig` is set to only creat a `Builld` when the base `ImageStream` is changed.
-In a real environment a webhook trigger would be setup, as well.
+The webhook is added to trigger events when setup in GitHub to push change events using the `Secret`.

 1. execute the script using the command `oc apply -f BuildAndImage.yaml`.
 ---